stereotype441/language/working/enhanced-constructors/feature-specification.md

 With today's Dart, any closure that accesses a field of `this` is guaranteed to be operating on an instance that is fully initialized.
-With enhanced constructors, it will be possible for a closure to access fields in an instance that isn't fully initialized.
+With enhanced constructors, a closure could access fields in an instance that may or not have been fully initialized.
 For example:

 ```dart
 f(String Function(String) callback) {